 - 601.2i Once the steps described in 601.2a-h are completed, effects that modify the characteristics of the spell as it's cast are applied, then the spell becomes cast.
 Any abilities that trigger when a spell is cast or put onto the stack trigger at this time.
 If the spell's controller had priority before casting it, they get priority. - 601.3.
-A player can't begin to cast a spell unless a rule or effect allows that player to cast it.
-If that player is no longer allowed to cast that spell after completing its proposal, the casting of the spell is illegal and the game returns to the moment before the casting of that spell was proposed (see rule 721, "Handling Illegal Actions"). - 601.3a If an effect prohibits a player from casting a spell with certain qualities, that player may consider any choices to be made during that spell's proposal that may cause those qualities to change.
+A player can begin to cast a spell only if a rule or effect allows that player to cast it and no rule or effect prohibits that player from casting it. - 601.3a If an effect prohibits a player from casting a spell with certain qualities, that player may consider any choices to be made during that spell's proposal that may cause those qualities to change.
 If any such choices could cause that effect to no longer prohibit that player from casting that spell, the player may begin to cast the spell, ignoring the effect.